-The proponent has proposed to develop residential apartments on plot L.R No. 209/16019 (Original No. 209/9675/7) along Nyeri Road in Kileleshwa, Nairobi County.
-The proposed site is currently occupied with residential apartments to be demolished to pave way to the proposed project.
-The proposed site is within a residential zone thus is compliant with planning policy.
+The proponent has proposed to develop residential apartments on plot L.R No. 76/496 along Thindigua Highway Street off Kiambu Road in Thindigua, Kiambu County.
+The proposed site is idle with little vegetation to be cleared to pave way to the proposed development.
+The proposed site is within a residential zone (single-dwelling and multi-dwelling) thus is compliant with planning policy.
 The proposed project is collaborated by the ever growing population coupled with growing economy among others, thus the need for increase in standard residential house units.
 Besides, the project brings forth various advantages as discussed elsewhere in this report.
 Housing is a basic need but unfortunately its supply has always lagged behind the demand.